WajHub/WajHub/README.md

 ###

 ## 👨‍💻 About Me
-- 🌱 Java Developer @sii-poland
+- 💻 Currently working as a Java Developer at [Sii Poland](https://sii.pl)
 - 🎓 **Computer Science student** at **Gdańsk University of Technology**
 - 💪 Passionate about **programming** and **continuous learning**
 - 🤝 Enjoys **collaborating in teams** and taking on **challenging projects**